Notes while learning about functional analysis.

 Hence we have proved that any sequence {x(k)} converges to a limit, x’ within some arbitary ε.
 This means that all Cauchy sequences are convergent, hence the (lP, ||.||p) is a banach space.(Every statement about Cauchy sequence and it’s upper-bound being ε, is true after some kth index, where k > 0.)

 Inner Product measures the distance, length and the angle between two vectors in 𝔽-vector space.
-It is denoted by
+It is denoted by < x, y >.
+It follows that:

 - < x, x > >= 0 and < x, x > is only equal to 0 if and only if x = 0 vector.